scholzj/build-your-own-social-media-analytics-with-apache-kafka/README.md

-# build-your-own-social-media-analytics-with-apache-kafka
+# Build your own social media analytics with Apache Kafka

-Build your own social media analytics with Apache Kafka
+This repository contains the demo for a conference call with the same name.